Regulation of self-driving cars: United Kingdom

-In April 2022, UK government confirmed planned changes to "The Highway Code", responding to a public consultation.
+In April 2022, UK government confirmed planned changes to The Highway Code, responding to a public consultation.
 The changes will clarify drivers' responsibilities in self-driving vehicles, including when a driver must be ready to take back control.

-And in August 2022, UK government unveiled a plan to roll out self-driving vehicles on UK roads.
+In August of that year, the UK government unveiled a plan to roll out self-driving vehicles on UK roads.

-In 2022, the British Highway Code states that:
+In 2022, page 4 of the Highway Code states that:

 By self-driving vehicles, we mean those listed as automated vehicles by the Secretary of State for Transport under the Automated and Electric Vehicles Act 2018.